-The Harrisburg University of Science and Technology (HU) Annual Safety and Security Report (ASR) & Annual Fire Safety Report is published to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
-As part of the ASR, Harrisburg University publishes its operational procedures and policies, as they pertain to safety & security on campus.
+The Harrisburg University of Science and Technology (HU) Annual Safety and Security Report (ASR) and Annual Fire Safety Report is published to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
+As part of the ASR, Harrisburg University publishes its operational procedures and policies, as they pertain to safety and security on campus.

-Please note that the Annual Safety and Security Report 2020 outlines safety policies & procedures as they relate to times of normal on-campus operations.
+Please note that the Annual Safety and Security Report 2020 outlines safety policies and procedures as they relate to times of normal on-campus operations.
 In March 2020, HU transitioned from on-campus instruction and programs to a fully remote operation due to the Covid-19 pandemic.
-The decision to transition to remote operations was based on student & staff safety in addition to recommendations from the Commonwealth of Pennsylvania for Covid-19 transmission mitigation.
-Ever since, HU has maintained remote operations of the Governor of Pennsylvania and the Pennsylvania Department of Health.
+The decision to transition to remote operations was based on student and staff safety in addition to recommendations from the Commonwealth of Pennsylvania for Covid-19 transmission mitigation.
+Ever since, HU maintained remote operations throughout the entirety of the pandemic based on the recommendations of the Governor of Pennsylvania and the Pennsylvania Department of Health.